 3 Under-the-Radar Bank Stocks

-Take, for example, Citigroup (C), which is up 67% over the past year and presents a better value, trading at just 80% of book value while JPMorgan is priced at roughly 200% of book value.
+Take, for example, Citigroup (C), which is up a mere 4% over the past year but presents a better value, trading at just 80% of book value while JPMorgan is priced at roughly 200% of book value.

 Citigroup CEO Jane Fraser stated recently that the company will buy back shares and maintains a healthy dividend yield.
 Another strategic initiative is selling retail banking assets in 13 international markets in Asia, Europe, the Middle East, and Africa that have generated lower growth rates.
 Instead, more assets will be focused on four higher growth international wealth centers such as Singapore, Hong Kong, the United Arab Emirates, and London.
 Another positive is that the stock is trading at less than seven times earnings per share, much lower than its projected growth rate.